jtayler/trusted/README.md

   }
 }

-// If a user switch_state is true
+// If a user identity switch_state is true or ON
 // The author verifiedDetails.authorRank will show one of five levels:
 // - Dangerous
 // - Cautioned